|Hit the Ground Running||Garmin Forerunner 945 LTE||Check Price||

 After more than a year of holding the pandemic at bay with packaged cookies and streaming TV, people are trying to reintroduce regular exercise and movement into their lives with the help of a workout tracker.
 If you’re not a hardcore athlete, however, you don’t need the same features a competitor would from a Garmin fitness tracker.
 When choosing the best health monitor watch, focus on finding the features you want without paying extra money for those you’ll never use.
 Here are some things to think about when choosing the best Garmin activity tracker.

 Are you looking for a simple workout tracker or do you need advanced metrics?
 Will it be closely monitoring your health?
 How important is the sleep tracker function?
 Do you prefer a fitness watch that allows you to organize your life by providing access to your phone’s messages and calendars?
 Will you pay for things by tapping your watch?
 Download and play music, or control the music player on your phone?
 How important are GPS features?
 Different watches offer different combinations of these features and more.
-There’s a big difference between something like the $199 Garmin Forerunner 45 (or the $169 Garmin Forerunner 35), which is a dedicated Garmin running watch, and something like the $399 Garmin Venu 2, which is more of a well-rounded smartwatch you’ll wear all the time.
+There’s a big difference between something like the $199 Garmin Forerunner 55 (reviewed here) or the $169 Garmin Forerunner 35, which are dedicated Garmin running watches, and something like the $399 Garmin Venu 2, which is more of a well-rounded smartwatch you’ll wear all the time.

 Many of Garmin’s best sports watches aren’t exactly elegant to look at.
 Think about when and where you plan on wearing your watch.
 Do you like the bulky aesthetic of classic sports watches, like the Garmin Instinct Solar, or do you want a watch you can wear all day—maybe even going straight to work from the gym?
 Don’t forget to look at the different color options available to each watch model, and keep in mind that watch bands are often customizable.